 - (b) Where the supply of goods, materials or services are similar to or compatible with an existing provision so as to render only one source of supply appropriate.
-Special care must be taken and the Head of Legal Services must be consulted where the aggregate of the original contract value and any subsequent contracts exceeds the Public Contract Regulations threshold. - (c) Where the Chief Fire Officer/Chief Executive is satisfied that for reasons of extreme urgency brought about by events unforeseeable by the authority, the time limits for the relevant procurement procedures cannot be complied with.
-The circumstances invoked to justify extreme urgency must not in any event be attributable to the contracting authority - (d) For the supply of used or second-hand goods or materials where the Chief Fire Officer/Chief Executive is satisfied that the market for such goods or materials demonstrate good value and is such that it would be unreasonable to tender or where the time required to tender would lead to loss of opportunity to purchase a used or second-hand item. - (e) For the supply of goods, materials or services in any other circumstances where the Chief Fire Officer/Chief Executive is satisfied that there are proper service reasons for not tendering and that there would be no financial disadvantage to the Fire Authority as a result. - (g) Where the Fire Authority considers that there are special circumstances justifying the waiving of Standing Orders and authorises such waiver by resolution. - (h) Where procurement is undertaken through a Framework Agreement negotiated by another organisation and approved by the Head of Legal Services - (i) For purchase or sale of goods by public auction. - (j) Where, despite observing the procurement process as laid out in this document, due to market or other conditions, no tenders or no suitable tenders have been
+Special care must be taken and the Head of Legal Services must be consulted where the aggregate of the original contract value and any subsequent contracts exceeds the EU procurement threshold. - (c) Where the Chief Fire Officer/Chief Executive is satisfied that for reasons of extreme urgency brought about by events unforeseeable by the authority, the time limits for the relevant procurement procedures cannot be complied with.
+The circumstances invoked to justify extreme urgency must not in any event be attributable to the contracting authority - (d) For the supply of used or second-hand goods or materials where the Chief Fire Officer/Chief Executive is satisfied that the market for such goods or materials demonstrate good value and is such that it would be unreasonable to tender or where the time required to tender would lead to loss of opportunity to purchase a used or second-hand item. - (e) For the supply of goods, materials or services in any other circumstances where the Chief Fire Officer/Chief Executive is satisfied that there are proper service reasons for not tendering and that there would be no financial disadvantage to the Fire Authority as a result. - (g) Where the Fire Authority considers that there are special circumstances justifying the waiving of Standing Orders and authorises such waiver by resolution. - (h) Where procurement is undertaken through a Framework Agreement negotiated by another organisation and approved by the Head of Legal Services - (i) For purchase or sale of goods by public auction.

-- submitted and provided that the initial conditions of the contract are not substantially altered.
-[Where the contract is above the threshold in the Public Contract Regulations additional restrictions apply] - (k) Where procurement is carried out in collaboration with another organisation and the procurement rules of that other organisation have been followed, subject to approval of the Head of Legal Services - (I) Where the Police & Crime Commissioner procures property related services or works on behalf of the Authority and has complied with procurement procedures approved by the Head of Legal Services - 3.2.
-The responsible officer shall complete an 'Officer Delegated Decision' record with reasons and explanations in respect of all contracts made in accordance with Standing Order No. 3.
-This shall be recorded in the Contracts Register and published on the Authority's website.
+- (j) Where, despite observing the procurement process as laid out in this document, due to market or other conditions, no tenders or no suitable tenders have been submitted and provided that the initial conditions of the contract are not substantially altered.
+[Where the contract is above the EU threshold additional restrictions apply and a report must be sent to the EU Commission] - (k) Where procurement is carried out in collaboration with another organisation and the procurement rules of that other organisation have been followed, subject to approval of the Head of Legal Services - (I) Where Place Partnership Ltd tender on behalf of the Authority and have complied with their tender procedures - 3.2 All contracts made in accordance with Standing Order No. 3.1 shall be recorded in the Contracts Register together with reason and explanations.